DavisOsiemo/2-way-sms/README.md

 - Time to test on our simulator: https://simulator.africastalking.com:1517/
 - FYI, an android version of the simulator is available
 - On the simulator, press 'SMS icon' -> 'create new message' -> 'enter the shortCode you created on the sandbox app and type in "Corona"
-- Test for the other keywords that we created in our code and observe the responses
+- Test for the other keywords that we created in our code and observe the responses, you can also find the keywords here: https://tinyurl.com/srgpkes
 - Done!
 Our 2-way SMS works
 - There’s 1001 ways to improve this app.
 Feel free to poke it in your free time.
 Happy coding 🙂️